Zomis/FactorioMods/factorio-search-engine_0.0.1/README.md

 ## TODO Next steps

-- Progress bar (especially important for Signals search)
+- Producer/Consumer search (for items and fluids)
+- Table-like results when searching for text, avoid huge window (such as when searching for "signal")
+- Possibility to search for multiple items/signals/fluids at the same time (such as all "Induction Furnace") - selection is possible with flib styles
+- Filter signals by "connected to entity" (LTN input for example)
 - Fluid search
 - Entity search
-- Possibility to search for multiple items/signals/fluids at the same time (such as all "Induction Furnace") - selection is possible with flib styles
-- Producer/Consumer search (for items and fluids)
 - Improve view of results

 ## Features

 - Recent searches
+- Favorite searches
-- Favorite searches - especially for "Find my car" and similar?
+- Saved search results - especially for "Find my car" and similar?
 - Some kind of share feature...
 Add icon to other players GUI's?
 "Simon is sharing XYZ with you"
 - Aliases?
 Such as "LTN" -> logistics-train-stop (entity name in this case)
 - Search selector: Select area, show options about what is in that area (transport belt, items on belt, inserters, machines, recipes in machines, inputs, outputs...)